Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

-\begin{defin} Let $\alpha \in SCC(\pg)$ be type 1 on a region $D$.
-We say $\alpha$ is \emph{nested} with respect to $D$ if its associated $\pi_{\alpha}$ can be reduced to the trivial by successive removals of pairs $(i,j)$ of consecutive entries, where $\eta_{i,j}$ is a symmetric path or component of a symmetric multipath.
-We call $\alpha$ \emph{balanced} (with respect to $D$) if each $x_i$ is an endpoint in a symmetric path or component of a symmetric multipath. \end{defin}
+\begin{defin} Let $\alpha \in SCC(\pg)$ be not downward on a region $D$.
+We call $\alpha$ \emph{balanced} (with respect to $D$) if each $x_i$ is an endpoint in either a symmetric path or a component of a symmetric multipath.
+We say balanced $\alpha$ is \emph{nested} with respect to $D$ if its associated $\pi_{\alpha}$ can be reduced to the empty word by successive removals of pairs $(i,j)$ of consecutive entries, where $\eta_{i,j}$ is a symmetric path or component of a symmetric multipath. \end{defin}